jungha-dev/newsVideo/VERCEL_DEPLOYMENT_FIX.md

 - The `keys/` directory is already in `.gitignore`
 - Environment variables in Vercel are encrypted and secure
 - Use different Firebase projects for development and production if possible
+- All API routes now use Firebase Admin SDK for server-side operations